Project Leader Award Program

 - Research Strategy (6-page limit, no form).
 For more guidance on writing a strong Research Strategy click here.
 Strategy includes:

-- Background and Significance: Rationale and significance of the project, including relevance to the goals of the COBRE and plans for use of the Cores in subsequent independently funded projects.
+- Background and Significance: Rationale and significance of the project, including relevance to the goals of the CADRE and plans for use of the Cores in the CADRE project and subsequent independently funded projects.

 - Innovation: Include both conceptual and technical innovations